miiiiiilaaaan/PoliticalChart/ArchivePage.md

-## Archive
 A scroll down archive of all my charts.

-All dates are in the DDMMYYY format.
+*All dates are in the DDMMYYY format.*

 ## Current chart:
 <img src="https://miiiiiilaaaan.github.io/PoliticalChart/chart.png" alt="chart">